minjeong learns that sometimes a one-night-stand is more than you bargained for.

 Another reluctant smile threatens at the corners of her mouth.

-And somehow, that realization made heat curl low in her stomach far more effectively than any of his flirting at the bar ever had.
+Minjeong knows exactly what the ‘grand tour’ means.
+But somehow, that realisation makes her want him more than any of his flirting at the bar had.

-Minjeong slowly slipped her coat from her shoulders, carefully buying herself a few extra seconds to regain composure.
-She hung it over the back of a chair near the kitchen island before turning toward him again.
+Minjeong slowly slips her coat from her shoulders, carefully buying herself a few extra seconds to regain composure.
+She hangs it over the back of a chair near the kitchen island before turning toward him again.

-His eyes flicked over her briefly, because meeting hers again.
+His eyes flicker over her briefly, before meeting hers again.

-27 likes from kryphtot, pinkpanthress, Spapop, PinkBlood, technicolorrainbow, Battoussaaii, OddEyeCreature, ty, iMARKurmom, nosnahc, Chiyu, ItzStacyyyy, Explicit, chaitea, Kaaro, Nashty21, banks, Rooktrvlr, Hibernate, and kevindapenguin, .
+39 likes from kryphtot, pinkpanthress, Spapop, PinkBlood, gracie, Battoussaaii, OddEyeCreature, ty, iMARKurmom, nosnahc, Chiyu, ItzStacyyyy, Explicit, chaitea, Kaaro, Nashty21, Rooktrvlr, Hibernate, kevindapenguin, and BonLu, .